AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     >[!NOTE]
     >
-    > The Source mode feature is not available by default for Experience Manager Guides as a Cloud Service 2026.01.0 release.
-If you prefer to continue use this feature, contact your Customer Success team to have the new features enabled.
+    > The Source mode feature is available for Experience Manager Guides as a Cloud Service 2026.01.0 release.
+If you prefer to use this feature, you must first index your content.
+Then contact your Customer Success team to have the new features enabled.

     ![](images/map-find-replace-with-source-mode.png){align="left"}